I tested the top 5 HubSpot chatbot examples to find the best for B2B in 2026

 4. Alive & Kickin' Pizza Crust’s exclusive content bot

-This B2B pizza dough company uses its chatbot for a different reason: customer retention.
+This B2B pizza dough company uses its chatbot for customer retention.
 With a smart list in their HubSpot CRM, the bot can tell if a visitor is already a customer.
 If so, it offers them exclusive content like new recipes or industry reports that aren't available to the public.

 What's great about it: